fakundo/react-transitioning/README.md

 [![npm](https://img.shields.io/npm/v/react-transitioning.svg)](https://www.npmjs.com/package/react-transitioning)
 [![GitHub](https://img.shields.io/badge/GitHub-%23121011.svg?logo=github&logoColor=white)](https://github.com/fakundo/react-transitioning)

-A simple React library that provides components for managing animations and transitions with ease.
+A library that provides React components for managing animations and transitions with ease.
 It allows seamless transitions for both individual components and groups of elements.
-The library is inspired by [react-transition-group](https://reactcommunity.org/react-transition-group/) and shares a similar API with a few notable differences.

-## Key Features

-- **Ease of Use**: Simple and intuitive API for creating animations and transitions for both components and groups of elements.
-- **Modern Approach**: Built with functional components and hooks, avoiding deprecated methods like `findDOMNode`.
-- **No External Dependencies**: No additional dependencies, keeping your project lightweight and reducing potential conflicts.
-- **No `nodeRef` Required**: Unlike `react-transition-group`, there's no need to pass a `nodeRef` prop.
-- **Flexibility**: Supports both CSS-based and inline style-based animations.
-- **Lightweight**: Minimal bundle size to keep your application fast.

-The library provides components that allow you to easily create custom components with animations and transitions tailored to your needs.
-You can integrate them into your own React components to add smooth animations and transitions with minimal effort.
+Lightweight and has no dependencies.
+Inspired by [react-transition-group](https://reactcommunity.org/react-transition-group/) and has almost the same API.

 ```tsx
 <FadeTransition in={visible}>